Kippe is cool again - experts have two culprits in their sights - Breaking Latest News

 Two possible causes: movies and music scene

 Another possible factor could be the influence of 1990s pop culture, as Tim and Anna Lena, two students from Ennepetal, explain to RND.
 Smoking characters in films, series and music videos could convey an “extravagant, extraordinary vibe” and tempt young people to imitate.
-For example, the streaming service Netflix under criticism because the portrayal of smoking people in its productions is increasing.
+For example, the streaming service Netflix was criticized because the depiction of smoking people in its productions is increasing.

 According to the report, another influence on the smoking behavior of young people could be the music scene.
 Rappers address smoking cigarettes in their songs and music videos and even market hookah tobacco and so-called vapes.